yeehaa123/elab/CHAT/platform.md

 ### Milestones

-Year 1: In the first year, both PhD students will publish at least two papers to present at two or three conferences.
-The post-doc will publish at least four papers to present at four or five conferences as well.
-Year 2: Both PhD students and the post-doc will publish at least two papers to present at two or three conferences, and at least one paper to be published in an academic journal.
-Year 3: The post-doc will publish four or five papers to present at four or fice conferences, and will complete the post-doc.
-The PhD students will continue to publish and present at conferences, including at least five conferences.
-Year 4: The PhDs will publish three articles each in academic journals, and will present these articles at at least three conferences.
-The PhDs will complete their dissertations.
+Year 1: platform online, X conference/journal papers Year 2: portfolio of tools developed on the platform, papers on platform collaborations Year 3: models and guidelines for developing tools based on research questions, more papers Year 4: Yet more papers, dissertations?, tools?, models?

 #### Key Deliverables
 The platform for collaborative humanities research through programming that this project will develop is in itself a key deliverable.
 The platform will create new libraries for tool building, as well as tools and guidelines / best practices for collaboration.
-The PhD and post-doc researchers will publish articles for conferences and journals on topics of new forms of valorizing humanities research.

 #### Valorization